hypriot/blog/content/post/cloud-init-cloud-on-hypriot-x64.md

 * Do victory dances when you created a bunch of automation around setting up servers
 * Go find out what the community is doing

 It is at that point, when the community really is an awesome place.
-Given the latest [HypriotOS-rpi64](https://github.com/DieterReuter/image-builder-rpi64/releases/tag/v20171013-172949) the [flash](https://github.com/hypriot/flash) utility (also from Hypriot), Docker images now being multi-architecture supported through the [manifest v2 API](https://github.com/docker/distribution/blob/master/docs/spec/manifest-v2-2.md) and Docker pushing to get all the [supported images covering a lot of architectures](https://github.com/docker-library/official-images#architectures-other-than-amd64), life begins to get much easier.
+Given the latest [HypriotOS-rpi64](https://github.com/DieterReuter/image-builder-rpi64/releases/tag/v20171013-172949), the [flash](https://github.com/hypriot/flash) utility (also from Hypriot), Docker images now being multi-architecture supported through the [manifest v2 API](https://github.com/docker/distribution/blob/master/docs/spec/manifest-v2-2.md) and Docker pushing to get all the [supported images covering a lot of architectures](https://github.com/docker-library/official-images#architectures-other-than-amd64), life begins to get much **much** easier.

 ---
 **DISCLAIMER**: Before we continue, we need to talk about ARM 64 naming issues.

 [ARM is complicated](https://en.wikipedia.org/wiki/ARM_architecture#64.2F32-bit_architecture) when it comes to the latest version of the architecture (v8).
-A lot of the distros still haven't settled onwhat to call it, and you will find a lot of differences: `AArch64` and `ARM64v8` being the two most popular.
+A lot of the distros still haven't settled on what to call it, and you will find a lot of differences: `AArch64` and `ARM64v8` being the two most popular.
 When in doubt, do what [Docker does](https://github.com/docker-library/official-images#architectures-other-than-amd64).

 ---